Neighbour Parking Conflicts and Disputes

 Respect your neighbour and hopefully, they will respect you – it’s pretty standard behaviour.
-Unfortunately, however, theory and practice don’t always unite, as one in three disagreements that occur between neighbours is related to parking or cars.
-With more and more household having two or in some cases, even more, cars, houses and driveways getting smaller and cars getting bigger is it any real wonder that conflicts can occur on an all too regular basis.
+Unfortunately, however, theory and practice don’t always unite, as one in three disagreements that occur between neighbours is related to how and where people park their cars.
+Parking etiquette is different to parking law, and that is often where neighbour disputes arise.

-If your neighbour does block your driveway, have a chat with them, be polite and ask them if they could move their vehicle.
-Hopefully, they will be apologetic and move, if they don’t, or if they become aggressive you may find it appropriate to speak to your local police station on 101.
+If your neighbour does block your driveway, have a chat with them.
+Be polite and ask them if they could move their vehicle.
+Hopefully, they will be apologetic and move.
+If they don’t, or if they become aggressive you may find it appropriate to speak to your local police station on 101.

 There are exceptions to this rule:

 • A visitor to your property can park across the end of your drive, with your permission